ZioGuillo/finbiz_api_app/README.md

 You can test the app here: [Visit the Stock Analysis App](https://fintech.ibrain.dev)

+**Disclaimer:** This Stock Analysis Application is intended for informational purposes only and should not be construed as financial advice, investment recommendations, or endorsements.
+The analysis provided by this tool is based on algorithms, market data, and historical trends, and may not accurately predict future performance.
+Investing in the stock market involves inherent risks, including the potential loss of principal.
+It's essential to conduct thorough research, consult with a qualified financial advisor, and carefully consider your own risk tolerance, investment goals, and financial situation before making any investment decisions.

 ## Example Output

 Here's an example output for the analysis of the TSLA stock: